Greece–Poland relations: Agreements

+Trade

+From 2010 to 2024, there was an increase in the value of trade of goods between Greece and Poland, and the value of Polish exports of goods to Greece significantly exceeded the value of Greek exports of goods to Poland.
+In 2024, Greek exports of goods to Poland reached a value of approximately €1.122 billion, while Polish exports of goods to Greece reached a value of approximately €1.823 billion.

+Since 2014, Greek exports of services to Poland have significantly exceeded Polish exports of services to Greece.
+In 2023, the value of Polish exports of services to Greece amounted to approximately €108.7 million, while the value of Greek exports of services to Poland amounted to approximately €738.8 million.

 Transportation

 There are direct flights between Greece and Poland with the following airlines: Aegean Airlines, Ryanair, LOT Polish Airlines, Small Planet Airlines, SmartWings and Wizz Air.

 European Union and NATO

 Greece joined the EU in 1981.
 Poland joined the EU in 2004.
 Greece joined NATO in 1952.
 Poland joined NATO in 1999.
 Greece fully supported Poland's applications to join the European Union and NATO.